cfernandes-muhimbi/Nutrient-Document-Editor-For-Power-Apps/README.md

 ### 5. .NET Build Tools
 - Install from: https://dotnet.microsoft.com/en-us/download

-## Installation & Usage

-Coming soon...

-(We recommend including instructions here for importing the component, binding data, and customizing features.)

 ## Conclusion

 You should now have the Nutrient PDF Editor up and running in your Power Apps.
 It’s a powerful way to extend Power Platform capabilities by enabling document viewing, editing, annotation, and signing—all inside your app.